masroore/php-stopwords/README.md

 ## Overview ##

-Stopwords in multiple languages that you can easily use with your PHP programs.
+Stopwords in multiple languages that you can easily use with your PHP applications.

+## Supported languages

 Currently provides stopwords for the following languages:

 * Arabic
 * Azerbaijani